XAITK/xaitk-saliency/docs/api_docs.rst

       ...

-    # Initializing an implementation of perturbation based algorithms
+    # Initializing an implementation of perturbation-based algorithms
     perturb_image = PerturbImageImplementation()

-    # Initializing an implementation of classifier based saliency generator
+    # Initializing an implementation of classifier-based saliency generator
     classifier_saliency = GenerateClassifierConfidenceSaliencyImplementation()

     ...